ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

     - frames/messages allow multiplexing of many streams, no HOL blocking
         - streams can have priorites, with weights
     - server push - the server can send data without a request
+    - has HPACK header compression
+- http 3
+    - released as IETF standard in 2023
+    - uses QUIC, runs on top of UDP
+        - QUIC major advantage for mobile traffic, which have many network handoffs, TCP tends to die on network handoffs
+        - QUIC embeds TLS inside it, offer more security with more data encrypted
+        - QUIC can support multiple streams at transport layer, all HTTP2 streams would be blocked if TCP connect was blocked
+        - http3 was invented in order to use QUIC, QUIC wasnt compatible with HTTP2
 - chunked vs multi-part: chunked is transfer encoding, multi-part is content type
     - each chunk is preceded by it's size, transmission ends with zero sized chunk, not supported in HTTP2
     - multi-part type can use chunked encoding